HB-421

 Plain Language

-Workers have the right to request — and employers must provide — a copy of the most recent 12 months of the worker's own data that was primarily used by an ADS to make a discipline, termination, or deactivation decision.
-This request is capped at once per 12-month period.
-When providing any worker data under this Part, the employer must anonymize third-party personal information (customers, other workers, or other individuals) to protect their privacy.
-This data portability right is distinct from the general data access right in §973(C)(4) — it specifically covers a full 12-month data extract for adverse decisions.
+Workers have the right to request and receive a copy of their own data from the most recent 12 months that was primarily used by an ADS for a discipline, termination, or deactivation decision.
+This right may be exercised once per 12-month period.
+When providing data, the employer must anonymize any information about customers, other workers, or other individuals to protect their privacy.
+The anonymization obligation applies to all worker data disclosures under this Part, not just this specific right.

 Statutory Text